NEW ENGINE GROWTH FOR AUTOMOTIVE

 In the face of this modest outlook, automakers and their suppliers are redoubling their efforts to streamline their operations – to reduce inventories at all levels, predict demand more accurately and anticipate risk more effectively.

-To accomplish these goals – and do so on more than just a modest, incremental scale – automakers and their suppliers are turning to predictive analytics, modelling, simulation and optimization applications across their business, most particularly in the supply chain.
+To accomplish these goals – and do so on more than just a modest, incremental scale – automakers and their suppliers are turning to predictive analytics, modeling, simulation and optimization applications across their business, most particularly in the supply chain.

 “Predictive analytics is developing into a powerful tool, allowing for an enormous boost in forecasting efficiency as well as operations and performance,” says Craig Giffi, Head of Deloitte’s U.S. Automotive Practice.